-The Higher Studies In Canada follows the trimester’s system that divides the academic year into three sessions namely, the fall session (mid-September to December/January); Winter session (mid-January to April) and a summer session falling between the end of April to July.
+The Higher Studies In Canada follows the trimester’s system that divides the academic year into three sessions namely, the fall session (mid-September to December/January); the Winter session (mid-January to April) and a summer session falling between the end of April to July.
 In general, Canadian universities offer the conventional bachelor’s, master’s, and doctoral degrees which are considered equivalent to degrees in the USA, UK, Australia and in European countries.

-Canada Education System: Types of Higher Education Institutions
+Types of Higher Education Institutions

-To understand the Canada education system, it is important to go through the various categories of institutions, both public and private, which fulfill the educational needs of students.
+To understand the Canada education system, it is important to go through the various categories of institutions, both public and private, which fulfil the educational needs of students.
 This list consists of technical institutes, language schools, and universities that witnesses huge enrollment not only from North American applicants but also internationally.

 Comparable to the institutions of higher education throughout the world, Canadian universities offer highly rated STEM courses as well as programs in Business and Management, Social Sciences, Arts and Humanities and Languages amongst others.
 The list of universities at the end of the article delineates a few highly rated ones in Canada.

 An integral component of the Canada education system, university colleges offer a limited number of academic or applied sciences programs.
 In addition to that, these also run Second Language, university transfer, and bridge programs amongst others.
-This system of education is considered as an alternative to traditional universities.
+This system of education is considered an alternative to traditional universities.

-- Technical Institutes and Colleges
+Technical Institutes and Colleges

 Focusing on professional learning and technical knowledge dissemination, these institutes and colleges offer short term programs in a specific area of study namely, IT, Hospitality, travel and tourism, Business, etc. The Association of Canadian Community Colleges is a leading, pan-Canada consortium of universities that includes a wide range of technical institutes.

-Another integral component of the Canada education system are career colleges.
+Another integral component of the Canada education system is career colleges.
 These tertiary institutes offer short-term training programs in film studies, computer/IT, entertainment, graphic design, animation, fashion designing, hospitality, and other related fields.
 Generally, career colleges are privately owned and are regulated by a competent Canadian body.